Data-for-Good-by-UF/AIR/README.md

-# This the Origial AIRPrediction Repository.
+# This the Origial AIRPrediction Repository
 There is a repository that is forked from this repository.
 The forked repository experimented this original repository and implemented additional functionalities to complete the project EXCEPT machine learning/statistical models (Time Series Models such as Facebook Prophet and ARIMA.)